pyx-project/pyx/manual/graph.rst

 PyX can be used for data and function plotting.
 At present x-y-graphs and x-y-z-graphs are supported only.
-However, the component architecture of the graph system described in section :ref:`graph:components` allows for additional graph geometries while reusing most of the existing components.
+However, the component architecture of the graph system described in section :ref:`graph_components` allows for additional graph geometries while reusing most of the existing components.

 .. % {{{